mono/website/docs/tools+libraries/tools/repl.md

 This is to avoid having your widgets automatically parented into the shell.

-At least one transformation step must be applied before a [http:/monodoc/T:Gtk.Widget Gtk.Widget] will be considered for embedding.
+At least one transformation step must be applied before a [Gtk.Widget](http://docs.go-mono.com/index.aspx?link=T:Gtk.Widget) will be considered for embedding.

 ### Built-in Properties